AnushDeCosta/Python-Budget-and-Vote-Analysis/README.md

     Greatest Increase in Profits: Aug-16 ($1862002)
     Greatest Decrease in Profits: Feb-14 ($-1825558)

-# PyPoll:
+## PyPoll Analysis

-In the second part of the weeks challenge similar to the first I have used a script for PyPoll (main.py) for an election analysis.
-It reads in a CSV file containing the election results, and then processes that data to calculate the total number of votes, the names and number of votes for each candidate, and the percentage of votes each candidate received.
-The script then prints the results to the terminal and saves them to a text file.
-The winner of the election is determined by the candidate who received the most votes.
-The output was scripted to match the following.
+Similar to the first segment, the second segment of the exercise involved scripting a Python program named main.py for PyPoll, aimed at election analysis.
+The script reads the election_data.csv file, containing election results, and processes the data to calculate the total votes, the names and vote counts for each candidate, and the percentage of votes each candidate received.
+The results were printed in the terminal and also saved to a text file.
+The candidate with the most votes was declared as the winner.
+The final outcome was crafted to resemble the following:

     Election Results
     -------------------------